 In place of installing a new system to manage the extra space, you can put in a stand-alone one.
 Ductless mini-splits are great for this.
 They consist of two parts.
 There’s a condensing component that sits on the ground outdoors, much like an air conditioner.
 Then there’s the small indoor blower that mounts to the ceiling or wall.

 Akin to a central heat pump, mini-split HVAC systems deliver both heating and cooling for continual comfort from a single system.

 Since it has a wall- or ceiling-mounted air handler, ductwork isn’t necessary.
 You can even link up to four indoor units with one outdoor unit for zoned heating and cooling in differing parts of your home.
 A ductless mini-split might be the best HVAC option for your home addition if:

 - Your present system can’t handle the added space, and you’re not ready to replace everything right now.

 - The old and additional additions have varying heating and cooling needs.

 - You want to add air conditioning to your residence without getting or extending the ductwork.

-If you need help figuring out which HVAC option is right for you, let Teays Valley Service Experts provide our advice.
-We have a lot of experience helping homeowners dial in their indoor comfort, with a passion for efficiency and eco-friendly HVAC solutions.
+If you need help figuring out which HVAC option is right for you, let Teays Valley Service Experts give our advice.
+We have a wealth of experience helping homeowners fine-tune their indoor comfort, with a passion for efficiency and eco-friendly HVAC solutions.

 Let us start by performing a load calculation to determine your needs.
 Then, we can provide cost listings for ductwork installation and system upgrades vs. getting a ductless mini-split HVAC system.
-We’ll present you with all the solutions so you can make a smart decision.
+We’ll give you all the possibilities so you can make a wise decision.
 To begin, contact us at 304-760-5088 to schedule an appointment today!